hashicorp/terraform-website/content/source/docs/enterprise/sentinel/import/tfstate.html.md

 Iterating through all modules to find particular resources can be useful.
 This example shows how to use `module_paths` with the [`module()`](#function-module-) function to retrieve all resources of a particular type from all modules in the current state of a workspace.
-Note the use of `else []` in case some modules don't have any resources; this is necessary to avoid the function returning undefined.

-[ref-tf-azurerm-vm]: /docs/providers/azurerm/r/virtual_machine.html

-Remember again that this will only locate modules (and hence resources) that are present in state.

 ```python
 find_resources_from_state = func(type) {